spbail/git-intro-workshop/workflows/w_1_1_create_inspect_myrepo.md

-# Workflow 1a:  Create and Update My Repo
+# Workflow 1a:  Create and update my repo

 #### In this workflow, you will learn how to:
 - [ ] Create a repo on GitHub (GH)